jeeliz/jeelizWeboji/README.md

 * the steps to reproduce the bug, and screenshots.

 This library works quite everywhere, and it works very well with a high end device like an Iphone X. But if your device is too cheap or too old, it will perform too few evaluations per second and the application will be slow.

-### Future improvements
-We are currently working hard on this project.
-New neural networks are training and we are confident about improving this library.
-Here are our ways to improve:

-* Better emotion detection with a better neural network (improving the structure, the face generator, ...),
-* Better tracking stabilization,
-* Add a calibration estimation to take into account the variations of the coefficients between different faces.

-You can subscribe to the [Jeeliz Youtube channel](https://www.youtube.com/channel/UC3XmXH1T3d1XFyOhrRiiUeA) or to the [@StartupJeeliz Twitter account](https://twitter.com/StartupJeeliz) to be kept informed of our cutting edge developments.

 ## Documentation